 Methuen Drama’s iconic Modern Plays series began in 1959 with the publication of Shelagh Delaney’s A Taste of Honey and has grown across six decades to now include more than 1000 plays by some of the best writers from around the world.

 To celebrate the 60th anniversary of the series, seven new hardback editions of plays will be published.
 Beginning with a new edition of A Taste of Honey, six plays, one from each decade, were chosen by public vote from a shortlist drawn up by the editorial board.

-  Available in single editions as well as a limited-edition box set, all titles will be available from 4 November 2019.
+Available in single editions as well as a limited edition box set, all books will be available from 4 November 2019.

 Read more about each play below:

 It’s chaotic — a bit of love, a bit of lust and there you are.
 We don’t ask for life, we have it thrust upon us.